LGCM-OpenSource/GARSA/README.md

 GARSA was develped using Python3 and aims to semi-automate the main steps for Genome Wide Association Study and Polygenic Risk Score analysis
+>For now, GARSA only works with Linear Mixed Models (LMM) for populations with continuous traits and related samples.
+>We aim to improve GARSA functionalities over time, requests and bug reports should be made in the *Issues* session on this page.

 ```
 Dependencies: